codeset-projects/hazelcast-store/README.md

 ```
 As you can see, it's a very simple table with a column for the key (map_key) and a column for the Java className (class_name) and a column for the bytes.
 The map_key is the primary key of the table.

 Start with replacing the values in the brackets with yours.
+Then run the script in your target database.

 Create an instance of the SqlMapStore for each map you wish to persist.
 An important assumption is that the values stored in the map are of the same class.
 ```